 The four routes to the summit are:

-The most popular trail due to its accessibility, it is also a favourite because it is the best to catch the famous Mount Fuji sunrise.
+The most popular trail due to its accessibility, it is also a favorite because it is the best to catch the famous Mount Fuji sunrise.
 In order to see it, keep in mind you will have to start climbing from the 8th station to the peak at night.
 The ascent from the 5th station to the summit takes between 5 to 7 hours, descent usually takes between 3 to 5.

 The Subashiri trail is a little longer and usually less crowded than the Yoshida, though they merge at the 8th station.
 Ascent on this trail takes between 5 to 8 hours and descent takes around 3 to 5.